Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: INTRODUCTION

-In this work, we revisit the theory of bivariate distributions \citep{lancaster1958structure, eagleson1964polynomial}, a classical foundation of CCA, and introduce latent distributional priors together with necessary conditions under which the ground-truth latent variables are provably identifiable by affine mappings up to orthogonal transformations by solving nonlinear CCA problem.
-Our analysis highlights the critical role of whitening in ensuring boundedness and well-conditioning, which is essential for identifiability.
-We empirically validate these results and provide ablations of the key assumptions, followed by a discussion of practical limitations and potential generalizations.
-We summarize our contributions as follows: \begin{enumerate}[leftmargin=1.5em,rightmargin=0em,itemsep=1pt,parsep=0pt,topsep=0pt] \item We formalize conditions under which the population CCA objective and its maximizers are preserved under decoder composition, enabling direct analysis in source space (Proposition~\autoref{prop:rep-inv}). \item We extend the classical theory of bivariate distributions \citep{lancaster1958structure, eagleson1964polynomial} to disentangled representation learning and establish affine identifiability of nonlinear CCA in the population setting (\autoref{thm:affine-id}). \item We show that ridge-regularized empirical CCA admits maximizers that converge to the population solution up to rotations as the regularization vanishes and the number of samples grows to infinity (\autoref{thm:emp-consistency}). \item The theoretical findings of nonlinear CCA are empirically validated across candidate latent distributions on a fully-controlled synthetic dataset and a rendered image dataset through a comparison with other CCA-like baselines. \item We ablate our core assumptions under partial violations and characterize the resulting failure modes. \end{enumerate}
+This work answers the above question by revisiting the classical theory of bivariate distributions \citep{lancaster1958structure, eagleson1964polynomial}.
+We establish the sufficient conditions under which nonlinear CCA provably recovers ground-truth latent variables up to an affine transformation.
+Crucially, we formalize the role of representation whitening in ensuring the boundedness and well-conditioning strictly necessary for this identifiability.
+We empirically validate these theoretical guarantees and systematically ablate our core assumptions to characterize failure modes when these conditions are violated.
+We summarize our contributions as follows: \begin{enumerate} \item We characterize the invariance of the population CCA objective and its maximizers under reparameterization via composition with the generators, enabling direct analysis in the latent source space (\autoref{prop:rep-inv}). \item We extend the classical theory of bivariate distributions to representation learning and derive affine identifiability results for nonlinear CCA in the population setting across a broad class of latent distributional priors (\autoref{thm:affine-id}). \item We analyze ridge-regularized empirical CCA and show its convergence to the population counterpart, linking the identifiability results to the finite-sample regime (\autoref{thm:emp-consistency}). \item We assess these theoretical predictions across candidate latent distributions using both a fully controlled synthetic dataset and a rendered 3D image dataset. \item We study the failure modes of nonlinear CCA under partial violations of the core assumptions through systematic ablations. \end{enumerate}

-\section{Related Work}

-\paragraph{Disentangled Representation Learning.} Disentangled representation learning, which seeks to identify components corresponding to explanatory factors of variation, originates from blind source separation \citep{cardoso1998blind,comon1994independent} and factorial codes \citep{barlow1989finding}.
-Although disentanglement is provably impossible for i.i.d.\ nonlinear mixtures without additional structure \citep{locatello2019challenging,hyvarinen1999nonlinear,locatello2020weakly}, the shift of focus from linear to nonlinear mixing processes, driven by practical applications and computational advances, has motivated extensive research on inverting nonlinear generative mechanisms.
+\section{RELATED WORK}